maxfischer2781/asyncstdlib/docs/index.rst

 :py:mod:`asyncio`, third-party libraries such as :py:mod:`trio`, as well as any custom ``async`` event loop.

-All re-implementations are located in submodules of :py:mod:`asyncstdlib` with the same name as those of the Python standard library.
-For simplicity, the :py:mod:`asyncstdlib` namespace also exposes all individual functions and classes directly.
-For example, :py:mod:`asyncstdlib.builtins.enumerate` is also available as ``asyncstdlib.enumerate``.

 Standard Library Modules
 ========================

+All re-implementations are located in submodules of :py:mod:`asyncstdlib` with the same name as those of the Python standard library.

 :py:mod:`asyncstdlib.builtins`
-    Replicates any :ref:`built-in-funcs` that take an :term:`iterable`, such as :py:func:`~asyncstdlib.builtins.zip`, :py:func:`~asyncstdlib.builtins.sum`
+    Replicates any :ref:`built-in-funcs` that benefit from being asynchronous, such as :py:func:`~asyncstdlib.builtins.zip`, :py:func:`~asyncstdlib.builtins.sum`
     or :py:func:`~asyncstdlib.builtins.list`.

 :py:mod:`asyncstdlib.functools`
-    Replicates any :py:mod:`functools` that take an :term:`iterable`, which is just :py:func:`~asyncstdlib.functools.reduce`
+    Replicates any :py:mod:`functools` that benefit from being asynchronous, which is just :py:func:`~asyncstdlib.functools.reduce`
     and :py:func:`~asyncstdlib.functools.lru_cache`.

 :py:mod:`asyncstdlib.contextlib`
-    Replicates any :py:mod:`contextlib` objects working with an :term:`iterable` or :term:`context manager`,
-    such as :py:func:`~asyncstdlib.contextlib.contextmanager` or
+    Replicates any :py:mod:`contextlib` tools that benefit from being asynchronous, such as :py:func:`~asyncstdlib.contextlib.contextmanager` or
     :py:func:`~asyncstdlib.contextlib.closing`.

 :py:mod:`asyncstdlib.itertools`
-    Replicates any :py:mod:`itertools` that lazily take an :term:`iterable`, such as :py:func:`~asyncstdlib.itertools.cycle`,
+    Replicates any :py:mod:`itertools` that benefit from being asynchronous, such as :py:func:`~asyncstdlib.itertools.cycle`,
     :py:func:`~asyncstdlib.itertools.chain`
     or :py:func:`~asyncstdlib.itertools.accumulate`.

+For simplicity, the :py:mod:`asyncstdlib` namespace also exposes all individual functions and classes directly.
+For example, :py:mod:`asyncstdlib.builtins.enumerate` is also available as ``asyncstdlib.enumerate``.

 Async Neutral Arguments
 =======================